mjbradvica/MediatorBuddy/README.md

 }
 ```

-If your request does not need to return an object:
+If your request does not need to return an object, the straight interface with no generic will suffice.

 ```csharp
 public class GetWeatherRequest : IEnvelopeRequest